Back To Search Results

 Pearls and Other Issues

-Primary Sjogren patients have an increased relative risk for the development of B-cell non-Hodgkins lymphoma.
+Patients with primary Sjögren syndrome have an increased relative risk of developing B-cell non-Hodgkin lymphoma.
 Many of these lymphomas are extranodal and may involve the salivary glands.
-Risk factors include persistent salivary gland swelling, enlarging lymph nodes, leukopenia, palpable purpura and low complement C4 at presentation.
-These patients need to be carefully monitored and referred for oncologic evaluation when appropriate.
-Current guidelines by the Sjorgen Syndrome Foundation recommend 1) palliation of symptoms, 2) minimizing complications, and 3) proper patient selection when selecting immunosuppressive treatment.
+Risk factors include persistent salivary gland swelling, enlarging lymph nodes, leukopenia, palpable purpura, and low complement C4 at presentation.
+These patients require careful monitoring and referral for oncologic evaluation when appropriate.
+Biological therapies are used to treat severe cases of Sjögren's disease.
+Rituximab is an option for patients with keratoconjunctivitis sicca, vasculitis, xerostomia, and severe parotid gland swelling.

 Enhancing Healthcare Team Outcomes